Sea-Tac air traffic controller faced ‘one in a million’ scenario with stolen plane

 “The recordings of the incident display his exceptional professionalism,” controller-association President Paul Rinaldi said.

-Most air traffic controllers work for the Federal Aviation Administration.
+Most air traffic controllers work for the FAA.
 They must complete a months-long program at the FAA Academy and then undergo additional on-the-job training.

-More than a third of the Bachmann’s academy class didn’t make the cut, he recalled.
+More than a third of Bachmann’s academy class didn’t make the cut, he recalled.

 “They put you in tense situations,” Bachmann said.
 “If you’re not able to make a quick decision and roll with it, then you’re not going to do well.”